physicist155/Battleship-Like-Game/README.md

 ## Overview
-Welcome to our single-player, **Python-based game**, inspired by the classic board game Battleship!
+Welcome to this single-player, **Python-based game**, inspired by the classic board game Battleship!
 This project was developed as part of an introductory Python/programming course I attended at university in the second semester of 2022.

 ### Instructions:
 * The goal here is to advance all way down the map with your boat.